Here are all the winners from the 2024 Grammys – rolling list

 Diamante Eléctrico – ‘Leche de Tigre’

-Juanes – ‘Vida Cotidiana’
+Juanes – ‘Vida Cotidiana’ – winner

-Natalia Lafourcade – ‘De Todas Las Flores’
+Natalia Lafourcade – ‘De Todas Las Flores’ – winner

 Fito Paez – ‘EADDA9223’